 Translation companies and agencies also have their quality certification.
 It is the ISO 17100 and CGSB 131.10 national standard for translation services developed by the Canadian General Standards Board and approved by the Standards Council of Canada.
 Fox Translations was granted the proof of meeting the translation industry highest quality standards by receiving both these professional certifications in September 2019.

 Canada Has Two Official Languages

-When you need professional, certified translator you can rely on, call us at Fox Translations.
-We provide translation services for both government, business and general public from 20 major languages to Canadian English and French.
-Our office is located right in the heart of Canada’s capital, and we have extensive experience in translating documents for the Government of Canada as well as for provincial and municipal governments.
-Whether you need to translate a technical, legal, financial, or administrative document – we have you covered!
+When you need a professional, certified translator you can rely on, give us a call at Fox Translations.
+We provide translation services for both government, business and general public from 20 major languages to Canadian English and Canadian French and vice versa.
+Our office is located right in the heart of Canada’s capital and we have extensive experience in translating documents for the Government of Canada, provincial and municipal governments as well as for private corporations, NGOs, labour and professional organizations.
+Whether you need to translate a technical, legal, financial, or administrative document – we have the knowledge you need.
+We will work hard to match your documents with the correct expertise.
+You can rely on us with the quality of your translations.
+In the end, they will read not like translations but as if they were written in the target language you requested.
 Our services include everything from editing, revision, adaptation, localization and updating.
-Learn more about our services and processes here and reach out today to receive certified translation for all your government and personal documents.
+Learn more about our services and processes here and reach out today to receive certified translation for all your government, professional and personal documents.